 (d) To oversee the process for selecting the external auditor and make appropriate recommendations to the Board of Trustees for consideration at the AGM.

 (e) To review the external auditor’s management letter and management’s response.

-(f) To review the internal audit programme and ensure that the internal audit function is adequately resourced and has appropriate standing within the IET.
+(f) To review and approve the internal audit programme and ensure that the internal audit function is adequately resourced and has appropriate standing within the IET.

 (g) To consider management’s response to any major external or internal audit recommendations.

 (h) To consider management’s recommendation for the appointment or dismissal of the head of internal audit.

 (j) To review management’s and the internal auditor’s reports on the effectiveness of systems for internal financial control, financial reporting and risk management.

 (n) To review, and challenge where necessary, the actions and judgements of management, in relation to the annual financial statements before submission to the Board of Trustees, paying particular attention to: